mayaleng/engine/docs/kaqchikel_rules.md

 ```
 **output[1.1] - Number and Person Indicator - Transitive**
 ```
-IF Word.Transitive AND Word.Person == "1" AND Word.Number == "S" AND StartWithVowel(Word.Translation) THEN
+IF Word.Transitive AND Word.Person == "1" AND Word.Number == "S" AND StartsWithVowel(Word.Translation) THEN
     return "w"
-ELSE IF Word.Transitive AND Word.Person == "1" AND Word.Number == "S" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Transitive AND Word.Person == "1" AND Word.Number == "S" AND StartsWithConsonant(Word.Translation) THEN
     return "nu"
-ELSE IF Word.Transitive AND Word.Person == "1" AND Word.Number == "P" AND StartWithVowel(Word.Translation) THEN
+ELSE IF Word.Transitive AND Word.Person == "1" AND Word.Number == "P" AND StartsWithVowel(Word.Translation) THEN
     return "qa"
-ELSE IF Word.Transitive AND Word.Person == "1" AND Word.Number == "P" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Transitive AND Word.Person == "1" AND Word.Number == "P" AND StartsWithConsonant(Word.Translation) THEN
     return "a"
-ELSE IF Word.Transitive AND Word.Person == "2" AND Word.Number == "S" AND StartWithVowel(Word.Translation) THEN
+ELSE IF Word.Transitive AND Word.Person == "2" AND Word.Number == "S" AND StartsWithVowel(Word.Translation) THEN
     return "aw"
-ELSE IF Word.Transitive AND Word.Person == "2" AND Word.Number == "S" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Transitive AND Word.Person == "2" AND Word.Number == "S" AND StartsWithConsonant(Word.Translation) THEN
     return "a"
-ELSE IF Word.Transitive AND Word.Person == "2" AND Word.Number == "P" AND StartWithVowel(Word.Translation) THEN
+ELSE IF Word.Transitive AND Word.Person == "2" AND Word.Number == "P" AND StartsWithVowel(Word.Translation) THEN
     return "iw"
-ELSE IF Word.Transitive AND Word.Person == "2" AND Word.Number == "P" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Transitive AND Word.Person == "2" AND Word.Number == "P" AND StartsWithConsonant(Word.Translation) THEN
     return "i"
-ELSE IF Word.Transitive AND Word.Person == "3" AND Word.Number == "S" AND StartWithVowel(Word.Translation) THEN
+ELSE IF Word.Transitive AND Word.Person == "3" AND Word.Number == "S" AND StartsWithVowel(Word.Translation) THEN
     return "r"
-ELSE IF Word.Transitive AND Word.Person == "3" AND Word.Number == "S" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Transitive AND Word.Person == "3" AND Word.Number == "S" AND StartsWithConsonant(Word.Translation) THEN
     return "u"
-ELSE IF Word.Transitive AND Word.Person == "3" AND Word.Number == "P" AND StartWithVowel(Word.Translation) THEN
+ELSE IF Word.Transitive AND Word.Person == "3" AND Word.Number == "P" AND StartsWithVowel(Word.Translation) THEN
     return "k"
-ELSE IF Word.Transitive AND Word.Person == "3" AND Word.Number == "P" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Transitive AND Word.Person == "3" AND Word.Number == "P" AND StartsWithConsonant(Word.Translation) THEN
     return "ki"
 END
 ```
 **output[1.2] - Number and Person Indicator - Intransitive**
 ```
-IF Word.Intransitive AND Word.Person == "1" AND Word.Number == "S" AND StartWithVowel(Word.Translation) THEN
+IF Word.Intransitive AND Word.Person == "1" AND Word.Number == "S" AND StartsWithVowel(Word.Translation) THEN
     return "in"
-ELSE IF Word.Intransitive AND Word.Person == "1" AND Word.Number == "S" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Intransitive AND Word.Person == "1" AND Word.Number == "S" AND StartsWithConsonant(Word.Translation) THEN
     return "i"
-ELSE IF Word.Intransitive AND Word.Person == "1" AND Word.Number == "P" AND StartWithVowel(Word.Translation) THEN
+ELSE IF Word.Intransitive AND Word.Person == "1" AND Word.Number == "P" AND StartsWithVowel(Word.Translation) THEN
     return "oj"
-ELSE IF Word.Intransitive AND Word.Person == "1" AND Word.Number == "P" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Intransitive AND Word.Person == "1" AND Word.Number == "P" AND StartsWithConsonant(Word.Translation) THEN
     return "oj"
-ELSE IF Word.Intransitive AND Word.Person == "2" AND Word.Number == "S" AND StartWithVowel(Word.Translation) THEN
+ELSE IF Word.Intransitive AND Word.Person == "2" AND Word.Number == "S" AND StartsWithVowel(Word.Translation) THEN
     return "at"
-ELSE IF Word.Intransitive AND Word.Person == "2" AND Word.Number == "S" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Intransitive AND Word.Person == "2" AND Word.Number == "S" AND StartsWithConsonant(Word.Translation) THEN
     return "a"
-ELSE IF Word.Intransitive AND Word.Person == "2" AND Word.Number == "P" AND StartWithVowel(Word.Translation) THEN
+ELSE IF Word.Intransitive AND Word.Person == "2" AND Word.Number == "P" AND StartsWithVowel(Word.Translation) THEN
     return "ix"
-ELSE IF Word.Intransitive AND Word.Person == "2" AND Word.Number == "P" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Intransitive AND Word.Person == "2" AND Word.Number == "P" AND StartsWithConsonant(Word.Translation) THEN
     return "ix"
-ELSE IF Word.Intransitive AND Word.Person == "3" AND Word.Number == "S" AND StartWithVowel(Word.Translation) THEN
+ELSE IF Word.Intransitive AND Word.Person == "3" AND Word.Number == "S" AND StartsWithVowel(Word.Translation) THEN
     return "Ø"
-ELSE IF Word.Intransitive AND Word.Person == "3" AND Word.Number == "S" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Intransitive AND Word.Person == "3" AND Word.Number == "S" AND StartsWithConsonant(Word.Translation) THEN
     return "Ø"
-ELSE IF Word.Intransitive AND Word.Person == "3" AND Word.Number == "P" AND StartWithVowel(Word.Translation) THEN
+ELSE IF Word.Intransitive AND Word.Person == "3" AND Word.Number == "P" AND StartsWithVowel(Word.Translation) THEN
     return "e'"
-ELSE IF Word.Intransitive AND Word.Person == "3" AND Word.Number == "P" AND StartWithConsonant(Word.Translation) THEN
+ELSE IF Word.Intransitive AND Word.Person == "3" AND Word.Number == "P" AND StartsWithConsonant(Word.Translation) THEN
     return "e"
 END
 ```